-Mexico has stopped accepting Central American families “expelled” by U.S. along the border
+Mexico has stopped accepting Central American families ‘expelled’ by U.S. along the border

 In a statement, CBP spokesperson Stephanie Malin acknowledged an increase in the number of families released after crossing the border.

-“CBP has seen a steady increase in border encounters since April 2020, which, aggravated by COVID-19 restrictions and social distancing guidelines, has caused some facilities to reach maximum, safe holding capacity,” said Malin, in a statement.“Whenever feasible we are seeking alternatives to detention in cases where the law allows.”
+“CBP has seen a steady increase in border encounters since April 2020, which, aggravated by COVID-19 restrictions and social distancing guidelines, has caused some facilities to reach maximum, safe holding capacity,” Malin said in a statement.“Whenever feasible we are seeking alternatives to detention in cases where the law allows.”

-Under an emergency order issued by the Centers for Disease Control last March, U.S. authorities have carried out more than 390,000 “expulsions” along the Mexico border, allowing agents to bypass normal immigration proceedings and rapidly turn back roughly 90 percent of unlawful crossers.
+Under an emergency order issued by the Centers for Disease Control and Prevention last March, U.S. authorities have carried out more than 390,000 “expulsions” along the Mexico border, allowing agents to bypass normal immigration proceedings and rapidly turn back roughly 90 percent of unlawful crossers.
 The measures are necessary to avoid transmission of the virus inside Border Patrol stations and immigration jails, CBP officials say.

 U.S. authorities have made more than 70,000 detentions and arrests along the Mexico border for each of the past four months, one of the busiest periods of the past decade, according to the most recent CBP figures and projections.
 The daily arrest totals have increased over the past week, according to three U.S. officials, a trend driven by family groups and children.